Friday, February 6, 2015

 Range: Arizona to Argentina

-The Coatimundi has short forelegs and long hinges, it walks with a bear-like gait and uses its nose to investigate crevices.
+The Coatimundi has short forelegs and long hind legs; it walks with a bear-like gait and uses its nose to investigate crevices.

-The teachers lead the children to the bleachers where they were seated to watch the Chickasaw Indians perform.
+The teachers led the children to the bleachers, where they were seated to watch the Chickasaw Indians perform.

-The Chickasaw Indians were dressed in vivid colors, painted faces, and with head-dress of many colorful feathers.
+The Chickasaw Indians were dressed in vivid colors, with painted faces, and wearing a headdress of many colorful feathers.

-There were three Chickasaw Indians dancing and playing drums and were wearing exquisite Pheasant feathers headdress.
+Three Chickasaw Indians were dancing and playing drums, and were wearing exquisite pheasant-feather headdresses.

 After their performance, the school children were invited to join in the dancing.

-Some of the school children and parents got their pictures made with the colorful dressed Chickasaw Indians.
+Some schoolchildren and parents had their pictures taken with the colorful-dressed Chickasaw Indians.

-We walked up to the electric fence where we saw the bison and the great white buffalo, “TUKATO,”.
-There were also giraffes wander in the woods behind the electric fence.
+We walked up to the electric fence where we saw the bison and the incredible white buffalo, "TUKATO,".
+There were also giraffes wandering in the woods behind the electric fence.

-The school children ate lunch after they used the restrooms and washing our hands in the large outdoor sink.
+The schoolchildren ate lunch after using the restrooms and washing their hands at the large outdoor sink.

-When the school children finished eating lunch they played on the playground.
+When the schoolchildren finished lunch, they played on the playground.

-After the kids ate lunch and saw all the animals they were headed back to the school buses and the parents loaded into personal vehicles.
+After the kids ate lunch and saw all the animals, they headed back to the school buses, and the parents loaded into their personal vehicles.

 We headed home.